glendude/ECE281_git/README.md

 Capt Trimble, Dr. Neebel and I need to know your accounts in order to review your lab turn-ins.
 It's also helpful for you to know the accounts of your classmates so you can collaborate on future work.

-I've create a repo to track your accounts that only contains a README.md file: https://github.com/sivwizinbiznilva/ECE281-student-accounts
+I've created a repo to track your accounts that only contains a README.md file: https://github.com/sivwizinbiznilva/ECE281-student-accounts

 Your task for this exercise is to add your name and account to the README.md file and send me a request to merge your changes back into my master branch.